Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 Can I come by plane, train or ferry?

-There are still planes in the air and there are still trains on the rails so the short answer is ja.
+There are planes in the air and there are trains on the rails so the short answer is ja.
+The traffic is approaching normal conditions.

 There are not as many flights now as there were before the shutdowns, but you can still get out into the world.
 There are both domestic, regional and flights to other parts of the world.

 The airlines and airports are subject to strict safety and health requirements, so they do a great deal to ensure that no one gets sick along the way and that everyone can feel safe on the journey.
 They are good at so follow their instructions.
-In all aircraft, there are advanced HEPA filters in the air systems, and there is a requirement for the use of mouthpieces.
+In all aircraft, there are advanced HEPA filters in the air systems, and there are usually requirements for the use of sanitary napkins.

 Trains, buses and ferries are also subject to health and safety requirements, so you can also feel safe there.
 They often run with reduced passenger capacity, so there is room for distance and there is extra attention to the behavior of the passengers.